 4. With the battery now detached and out of your MacBook, press and hold its power button for 10 seconds or so.
 Doing this will discharge the computer, effectively resetting the SMC.

 For computers like Retina MacBook that shun the need for a removable battery, resetting the SMC is a tad bit different.
-The good part is, it’s so much easier and you don’t have to worry about opening up your precious Mac, potentially exposing it to damage.
-As a matter of fact, you’re expected to leave your MacBook on and connected to a power source throughout the process.
+The good part is, it's so much easier and you don't have to worry about opening up your precious Mac, potentially exposing it to damage.
+You're expected to leave your MacBook on and connected to a power source throughout the process.

 1. Press down and hold these 4 buttons together for about 8 or more seconds: "Option", "Power", "Shift" and "Control."
 Your SMC will be reset and your trackpad fixed.

 If you're a Mac desktop user, chances are you've probably gone and gotten yourself an external trackpad (smart choice).
 That's fine and good, but external trackpads can suffer the same errors as those that come coupled with MacBook do.
 The solution to fix them will be explored down below, so there's no need to become indignant and throw a tantrum.
 Relax, you'll eventually be tended to.
 Resetting the SMC of all the Mac desktop models currently available utilizes the same process.
 It's quite similar to the method described above i.e. for MacBook with a non-removable battery